kagalaxy/kagalaxy/README.md

 This game is more like a tribute to an old flash games I were playing in my childhood based on genre "Shoot em' up".

-Currently making game playable with a survival mode.
+Currently making game playable, enjoyable and will be available on itch.io

 ____________________________________________________________________
 **Contact**